isaacnmm/pestpolicy-hugo2XX/content/posts/best-zero-gravity-massage-chairs/index.md

 You'll have a real massage feeling as opposed to other massagers that have a plastic feel.

-- Its smart massage technology will spontaneously detect your body's position and thus enhance unique restorative massages -p also, check these[[recliners](https://pestpolicy.com/best-blackout-curtains/) for short people](https://pestpolicy.com/best-recliners-for-short-people/).
-Notably, the chair is comfortable and great for senior citizens and persons that have some mobility issues.
+- Its smart massage technology will spontaneously detect your body's position and thus enhance unique restorative massages -p also, check these[[recliners](https://pestpolicy.com/best-blackout-curtains/)for short people](https://pestpolicy.com/best-recliners-for-short-people/).Notably, the chair is comfortable and great for senior citizens and persons that have some mobility issues.

 *Also, it is considered as a "head to toe" massage chair, as outlined in the video below.